-Enjoy this modern retelling of a perennial favourite, with exciting new illustrations!
+New paperback edition of this modern retelling of a perennial favourite, with illustrations by Lauren O'Neill!

 Gulliver’s Travels is a memorable classic that takes you into the amazing worlds travelled by Lemuel Gulliver.
 In Lilliput, he is a giant compared to the tiny people there, followed by the reverse in Brobdingnag, where Gulliver finds himself in a country of giants.
 Full of humour and adventure, these exciting stories have survived the centuries and are now retold and re-imagined with thrilling illustrations.